CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

     ![Azure Pipelines Access](images/pipelinesaccess.png)

 1. You will be directed to the **New pipeline** page of the chosen Azure DevOps project.
+However, since Azure DevOps Demo Generator has already provisioned the project along with Azure Pipelines, let us use them.

     ![New Pipeline Page](images/newpipelinepage.png)

-1. The Azure DevOps Demo Generator which has provisioned the project for you has also created a build and a release pipeline.
-Let us use those pipelines to configure and queue the pipelines.

 1. Navigate to **Pipelines –> Builds**.
 Select **Website-CI** and click **Edit**.